danmunteanu/MEMPHIS_DLL/README.md

 ## Overview

 ### Token
+Token is a node in the Tokens tree.
 Can have subtokens.
-Can split itself based on separators.
+Splits itself based on separators.

 ### TokenEngine
 When a file gets selected, the TokenEngine class "remembers" which files was selected.
 Woks as a hub for all Token-related operations.